ethansjpark/ethansjpark.github.io/_pages/about.md

 I'm currently building a Financial Data Platform [Tries](https://github.com/polymic) at [Polymic](https://www.linkedin.com/company/polymic-tries/about/?viewAsMember=true).

-I've been a Research Assistant at the [Cognition & Visualization Lab](https://cav-lab.github.io/), working on fata visualization, machine learning, neurodivergence, and etc.
+I've been a Research Assistant at the [Cognition & Visualization Lab](https://cav-lab.github.io/), working on data visualization, machine learning, neurodivergence, and etc.

 I love combining software, deep learning, and AI to tackle real-world problems across industries like fintech, robotics, and autonomous driving.
-My passion lies in creating impactful projects that showcase accessibility and automation.

 I'm also passionate about engaging with and investing in early-stage startups in AI, fintech, robotics, and healthcare.